Home

 • Underlying Conditions: These can indicate problems such as thyrotoxicosis or heart failure.

-ECG Features Of Sinus Rhythm
+ECG Features of Sinus Rhythm

 The ECG features of a normal sinus rhythm play a crucial role in assessing heart health.
 These features, including the P wave axis and QRS axis, reflect the heart's healthy electrical activity.
 Accurate interpretation of these features is essential for effectively diagnosing and monitoring heart health, providing reassurance and confidence in the diagnostic process.